twolfson/job-search-assist/README.md

 - When ready to commit, copy content to local editor and commit changes

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint via `npm run lint` and test via `npm test`.
+Lint via `npm run lint`, format via `npm run format`, and test via `npm test`.

 ## Unlicense
 As of May 28 2023, Todd Wolfson has released this repository and its contents to the public domain.